 You can only claim for the cost of work that is carried out in the qualifying period.
 The date of actual payment is not taken into account.

-You cannot claim relief for investing in either the rented residential or commercial elements of the scheme if you are either a:
+You cannot claim relief for investing in either the rented residential, or commercial, elements of the scheme if you are either:

 A connected person is someone who: